 And after all those battles I had to fight, and all those stories I had to conjure up, I earned that title and wore it well . . . at least in Brandon’s eyes.

-Brandon’s now grown with a family of his own.
-And, although he no longer begs me to tell him stories, he remembers them all so well and still fondly refers to me as “Dee Dee Voltron!”
+Brandon’s now grown with three kids of his own.
+And, although he no longer begs me to tell him stories, he remembers them all so well and occasionally refers to me as “Dee Dee Voltron.”